Consistent Quantum Causes: Simple Examples

 Let us send Bob off on vacation.
 Alice is perfectly capable of designing and building both the preparation and the measurement apparatus, and, as with any competent experimenter, is conversant with the relevant theory.
 Thus for any given run she knows both the preparation and the measurement outcome, and faces the problem of what these data tell her about the spin state at an intermediate time.
-She begins with the spin-half identity operator $I$, which is consistent with any data but totally uninformative.
-This she can refine using either of two different incompatible PDIs or frameworks:
+She begins with the spin-half history that includes the initial state $[x+]=\dya{{x+}}$, the projector on the state $S_x=+1/2$, at the initial time; $[z-]$ at the final time; and the identity operator $I$ at the intermediate time.
+This history can be refined in either of two different ways that will satisfy the consistency conditions, by replacing $I$ at the intermediate time with one of two PDIs: